asvd/viewport/README.md

-A viewport element also has the `currentSection` property which points to the section element which is currently displayed in the viewport (actually the section which is the closest to the viewport):
+A viewport element also has the `currentSection` property which points to the section element currently displayed in the viewport:

 ```js